apache/gravitino/README.md

 ./bin/gravitino.sh stop
 ```

+For a more detailed step-by-step guide, see our [Getting Started](docs/getting-started.md) guide.

 ### Using Trino with Gravitino

 Gravitino provides a Trino connector to access the metadata in Gravitino.
 To use Trino with Gravitino, please follow the [trino-gravitino-connector doc](docs/trino-connector/index.md).